About the award

 How to apply

-Corresponding authors may nominate their papers by sending the PDF of the paper via e-mail.
-Please include an accompanying letter indicating why you think the paper merits the award.
+Corresponding authors may nominate their papers by sending the PDF of the paper via the application form, available through the button below.
+Please include a motivation statement explaining why you believe the paper merits the award.

 The award is biennial.
-A call is opened and submissions evaluated by the review committee, and a winner announced.
-The public presentation of the award will take place during the ECNP Congress.
-Travel and accommodation expenses will be covered by the ECNP.
+Following an open call, submissions are evaluated by the review committee and a winner is selected.
+The public presentation of the award will take place during the ECNP Congress, with travel and accommodation expenses covered by the ECNP.

 For more information, please contact the ECNP Office via e-mail.